 At lower rpm these valves are closed to reduce the volume of the plenum and effectively increase the length of inlet passages for maximum resonance effect and to amplify pressure waves within each half of the intake manifold at lower rpm ranges.
 The amplified pressure waves significantly increase cylinder filling and torque production throughout the lower part of the engine's rpm band.

-As the benefits of the resonance effect lessen with rising engine speed, the butterfly valves open at 3800 rpm to interconnect the two halves of the plenum, increasing its overall volume.
-An electric motor, commanded by the powertrain control module, controls the butterfly valves.
+As the benefits of the resonance effect lessen with rising engine speed, the butterfly valves open at 3,800 rpm to interconnect the two halves of the plenum, increasing its overall volume.
+An electric motor, commanded by the PCM, controls the butterfly valves.
 The inertia of the mass of air rushing down each intake passage helps draw in more charge than each cylinder would normally ingest.
 The inertia effect greatly enhances cylinder filling and the torque produced by the engine at higher rpm.

-As in the Acura RL, the exhaust manifolds of the MDX are cast directly into the aluminum alloy cylinder heads to reduce weight and to put the engine's two primary catalytic converters as close as possible to the combustion chambers.
-The 600-cell per-square-inch, high-efficiency converters mount directly to the exhaust port of each cylinder head for extremely rapid converter light-off after the engine starts.
-A significant weight savings and reduction in parts count is realized by eliminating traditional exhaust manifolds.
+The exhaust manifolds of the 3.7L V-6 are cast directly into the aluminum cylinder heads to reduce weight and to put the engine's two primary catalytic converters as close as possible to the combustion chambers.
+The 600-cell per-square-inch, high-efficiency catalytic converters mount directly to the exhaust port of each cylinder head for extremely rapid converter light-off after the engine starts -- thus lowering emissions output.
+A significant weight savings and reduction in parts count is realized by eliminating a traditional exhaust manifold and converter design.

-The 2008 MDX meets tough CARB LEV-2/ULEV emissions standards, and per regulations, is certified to this level of emissions performance for 120,000 miles.
+The 2009 MDX meets tough EPA TIER 2 - BIN 5 and CARB LEV II ULEV emissions standards, and per regulations, is certified to this level of emissions performance for 120,000 miles.

-The MDX's Programmed Fuel Injection (PGM-FI) system monitors the state of the exhaust gas and tracks multiple engine inputs including intake absolute manifold pressure, throttle position, intake air temperature, coolant temperature, etc. Based on these inputs PGM-FI continuously adjusts and optimizes the amount of fuel delivered to each cylinder.
+The MDX's Multi-Point Programmed Fuel Injection (PGM-FI) system monitors the state of the exhaust gas and tracks multiple engine inputs including intake manifold pressure, throttle position, intake air temperature, coolant temperature, and such.
+Based on these inputs PGM-FI continuously adjusts and optimizes the amount of fuel delivered to each cylinder.

 ONE-TOUCH STARTER SYSTEM WITH HIGH-POWERED STARTER